delawarePro/sitecore-data-blaster/README.md

 First of all, the database schema hasn't changed significantly in ages.
 We've been running these scripts from Sitecore 7.1 onwards.
 Second, database schema changes will have quite some impact on Sitecore as well, so they'll probably be quite careful with this.

 ## Are you sure?
 Is this proven technology?
 We, at [delaware digital](http://digital.delawareconsulting.com), successfully use this approach for a **couple of years** now.
-Our own serialization tools were build on this library.
+Our own serialization tools were built on this library.
 By using this approach in a specific project, our deserialization time decreased from arround **50+ minutes to less than 1 minute**.

 Next to that, we are strong believers in continuous integration and continous delivery, so **automated testing is crucial** for us.
 Without this library, automated **integration, web and smoke tests wouldn't really be feasable** on the large projects that we're building and supporting.